sh4dowddev/sh4dowddev/README.md

 ## 👨‍💻 About me

 - 🔭 Currently working at **[Wave Resources](https://waveresources.com.br)**
-- 🎯 Focused on **Frontend Development**
+- 🧠 Fullstack Developer with experience in both **Frontend** and **Backend**
-- 💡 Always learning new technologies and improving my skills
+- ⚡ Focused on performance, clean code and scalability
-- 🎮 Interested in game-related scripting and performance optimization
+- 🎮 Interested in game-related systems, scripting and optimizations

 ---